adarmitage/training/INRA_BASH_commands.md

 11:07 - finished 2Gb not exceeded
 -->

-this has produced a number of output files.
+This has produced a number of output files.
 We can discuss assembly output files in the small group discussion following the genome assembly session.

 Notable files here are the spades log file, the contigs.fasta and the